fanf2/pcg-dxsm/README.md

 -------------------------------

-The PCG functions are constructed from a collection of linear congruential generators, and a collection of output permutations.
+The PCG functions are constructed from a collection of linear congruential generators and a collection of output permutations.

 A linear congruential random number generator looks like: